EGPostema/DrawerDissect/README.md

 │ ├── label_transcription.py
 │ ├── infer_trays.py
 │ └── crop_specimens.py
-├── drawers/
+├── drawers
-│ ├── fullsize/  <-- This is where you will add new images to process └── process_images.py  <-- This is the master script that runs all the processing steps
+│ ├── fullsize  <-- This is where you will add new images to process └── process_images.py  <-- This is the master script that runs all the processing steps
 ```